mqas1/open-chat-box/README.md

 ##  **Description**
 The "Open Chat Box" is a web application that connects people.
-Chat with people from all around the world.
+Create a user, login and chat with people from all around the world, in real time; Users can engage in existing topics, or create new ones.
-It let's the users to create new topics and engage on existing ones.

 ## **Demonstration**
 Index page, with a login feature.